informalsystems/themis-tracer/tests/usage.md

 line:
 refs:

-A unit with a long description: "Proofs, from the formal standpoint, are likewise nothing but finite series of formulae (with certain specifiable characteristics)."
+A unit with a long description: “Proofs, from the formal standpoint, are likewise nothing but finite series of formulae (with certain specifiable characteristics).”
 ```

 #### `unit show --format json`